12 Top Ski Resorts in Canada, 2024/25

 While Red Mountain is skewed towards advanced skiers and boarders, it does offer plenty of runs for beginners and intermediate skiers.
 The resort, spread over two mountains, boasts a total of 4,200 acres of terrain all serviced by fixed-grip equipment including two quad chairs, three triple chairs, a double chair, a T-Bar, and a surface lift.

 If you'd like to try cat skiing, this is the place.
-For the bargain-basement amount of $10.00, you can ride up in one of these behemoths and ski down runs that are considered "in bounds" but not lift-serviced.
+Mt Kirkup awaits you!
+For the bargain-basement amount of $15.00, you can ride up in one of these behemoths and ski down runs considered "in bounds" but not lift-serviced.
+Access is from the summit of Grey Mountain.

 Red Mountain is part of the IKON pass program